rohitmulay/mysqlwindows/README.md

 # mysqlwindows
 <h2>MySQL Installation Procedure on Windows </h2>

-Go to https://dev.mysql.com/downloads/installer/ , You will find two files.
+Go to https://dev.mysql.com/downloads/installer/ , you will find two files.

 <img src="https://image.ibb.co/iS7PGv/Screenshot_390.png" alt="Screenshot_390" border="1">

-The <a href="https://dev.mysql.com/downloads/file/?id=471660"> first</a> one is the web version which will download the required files from the internet during the installation and the<a href="https://dev.mysql.com/downloads/file/?id=471661"> second </a> one will install the MySQL Server directly.
+The <a href="https://dev.mysql.com/downloads/file/?id=471660"> first </a> one is the web version which will download the required files from the internet during the installation and the <a href="https://dev.mysql.com/downloads/file/?id=471661"> second </a>  one will install the MySQL Server directly.
 That is why there is a dramatic difference in the size of the two files.

 Download the file as per you conveniences and run it.